vwong031/SimpleToDo/README.md

 # SimpleToDo

-A simple to do list created on Android Studio
+A simple to do list created on Android Studio with CodePath